 Keep in mind that you’ll need a 4WD vehicle to visit either Booloumba Falls or Summer Falls in Conondale National Park.

-So while the waterfalls on the Sunshine Coast are nowhere near as stunning as at Springbrook or Lamington National Park in the Gold Coast Hinterland, you can still get some good hiking done and be rewarded with expansive lookouts and picturesque falls.
+So while the waterfalls on the Sunshine Coast are nowhere near as stunning as at Springbrook National Park or Lamington National Park in the Gold Coast Hinterland, you can still get some good hiking done and be rewarded with expansive lookouts and picturesque falls.

 During heavy rainfall, we also get some temporary waterfalls off Mount Coolum though I’ve never been lucky enough to see them in real life.